 Exactly when is it safe to have sex after C-Section?

-Six weeks is the recommended waiting time.
-This is typically when your lochia bleeding stops and your body returns to its normal, ‘healed‘ state.
+Six weeks is the recommended waiting time by most doctors or when your lochia bleeding stops and your body returns to its normal, ‘healed‘ state.

 Some doctors may be more conservative recommending as long as 8 weeks.

 Do You Absolutely have to wait 6 weeks to have sex after your C-Section?

 In fact there are women who have had sex as soon as one week after having their C-Section.